Jens-G/Redis-Samples/README.md

 ## Contents

 The code samples contain two projects.
 The [first one](./Features) showcases various Redis features in a more or less isloated manner.
 The [second project](./Scaling) demonstrates some more features at work in a complex, scalable, cluster-aware application.
+The [third project](./Streams) showcases the new [Redis Streams](https://redis.io/topics/streams-intro) feature.

 ## Environment / contributions